CentreForDigitalHumanities/I-analyzer/frontend/src/assets/manual/en-GB/types-of-fields.md

 You can enable filtering on boolean fields.
 The filter widget will show a checkbox.

 ## URL
-An URL field contains URL's, for example to link to an external source location.
+An URL field contains URLs, for example to link to an external source location.

 They are displayed in the metadata overview of a document, but not shown in the search results overview.